 - Relatively Expensive

 Chipset: X670 | Power Delivery: 18+2 Phase VRM | Memory: 4x DIMM, 128GB, DDR5-6600+ | Video Outputs: USB-C, HDMI, DisplayPort | USB Ports: 10x rear IO, 9x internal | Network: 1x 2.5 GbE LAN, 1x Wi-Fi 6E | Storage: 4x M.2, 6x SATA | Form Factor: ATX

 MSI’s MPG or “Performance Gaming” lineup of motherboards is usually targeted at gamers who shop in the mid-range of the product stack.
 The MSI MPG X670E Carbon WiFi is an ideal match for your Ryzen 5 7600X CPU from a value perspective.
 Not only do you get a lot of high-end features, but you also get a very decent VRM layout that rivals more expensive motherboards on this platform.

-More premium MSI motherboards can be found in our list of the best motherboards for i7 12700K.
+More premium MSI motherboards can be found in our list of the best motherboards for the Z790 platform.

 Speaking of the VRM, the MSI MPG X670E Carbon WiFi packs an 18+2 phase VRM with premium 90A power stages.
 Keeping numbers aside, this power delivery system is incredibly robust and can handle your Ryzen 5 7600X CPU with ease.
 You can even overclock it to your heart’s content, as this board is our pick for the best overclocking motherboard for Ryzen 5 7600X.